urban-toolkit/awesome-urban-datasets/README.md

 - [COVID19USFlows](https://github.com/GeoDS/COVID19USFlows): Multiscale Dynamic Human Mobility Flow Dataset in the U.S. during the COVID-19 Epidemic.
 - [StreetAware](https://ultraviolet.library.nyu.edu/records/q1byv-qc065): A high-resolution audio, video, and LiDAR dataset of three urban intersections in Brooklyn, New York, totaling approximately 8 unique hours.
 - [CCTV Action Recognition Dataset](https://www.kaggle.com/datasets/jonathannield/cctv-action-recognition-dataset): This action recognition dataset contains short video clips sourced from CCTV footage from existing CCTV datasets as well as YouTube and Google.
+- [Traffic Crashes - Crashes](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data): Crash data shows information about each traffic crash on city streets within the City of Chicago limits and under the jurisdiction of Chicago Police Department (CPD).
+- [Traffic Crashes - People](https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d/about_data): This data contains information about people involved in a crash and if any injuries were sustained.
+This dataset should be used in combination with the traffic Crash and Vehicle dataset.
+- [Traffic Crashes - Vehicle](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3/about_data): This dataset contains information about vehicles (or units as they are identified in crash reports) involved in a traffic crash.
+This dataset should be used in conjunction with the traffic Crash and People datasets.
+- [Towed Vehicles](https://data.cityofchicago.org/Transportation/Towed-Vehicles/ygr5-vcbg/about_data): This dataset displays location for vehicles that have been towed and impounded by the City of Chicago within the last 90 days.
+- [Red Light Camera Violations](https://data.cityofchicago.org/Transportation/Red-Light-Camera-Violations/spqx-js37/about_data): This dataset reflects the daily volume of violations created by the City of Chicago Red Light Program for each camera.
+- [Speed Camera Violations](https://data.cityofchicago.org/Transportation/Speed-Camera-Violations/hhkd-xvj4/about_data): This dataset reflects the daily volume of violations that have occurred in Children's Safety Zones for each camera.
+- [Chicago Traffic Tracker - Congestion Estimates by Segments](https://data.cityofchicago.org/Transportation/Chicago-Traffic-Tracker-Congestion-Estimates-by-Se/n4j6-wkkf/about_data): This dataset contains the current estimated speed for about 1250 segments covering 300 miles of arterial roads.
+-

 ### Noise & sound propagation